 6’1”, 250 (1977- ) pro wrestling: 1999-present

 Former college football player and bodybuilder John Cena made his WWE television debut in 2002.
 He eventually became one of the most popular and successful pro wrestlers of the new millennium, including extended stints as world champion.
-In Wrestlemania XXV, he momentarily held Big Show and Edge on his shoulders (see opening photo), who together weighed approximately 700 lbs.
+In Wrestlemania XXV, he momentarily held Big Show and Edge on his shoulders (see opening photo), who together weighed approximately 700 pounds.
 That shouldn’t be a surprise when you consider he filmed himself squatting 611 lbs. in 2015 at age 38.
-Done together with the other videoed training lifts above, the three would give him an impressive powerlifting total of 1700 lbs.
+Done together with the other videoed training lifts listed above, the three would give him an impressive powerlifting total of 1700 lbs.
 (771 kg.).
 On his 41st birthday in 2018, Cena power cleaned 160 kg.
 (352.7 lbs.).
-He’s the lightest guy on our list, and, pound for pound, John Cena is the strongest pro wrestler of his generation.
+He and Atlas are the lightest guys on our list, and, pound for pound, John Cena is the strongest pro wrestler of his generation.

-John Cena had the biggest verified bench in our ranking of Celebrity Bench Presses
+John Cena had the biggest verified bench in our celeb ranking:

 7. BRUNO SAMMARTINO